Skip to main content

 Graduate student ambassadors are available to answer questions about graduate student life, academic programs and student activities.
 They are happy to share their own personal experiences as graduate students at UMD-SPH.
 Feel free to connect with them through their email addresses below.

-MPH and PhD, Environmental Health Sciences
+MPH in Environmental Health Sciences

 MPH, Health Policy Analysis & Evaluation